 About the Authors

-Cooper Creek Trail has been removed from the list of trails for the 900-miler club.
-Although it is still maintained by the Park Service, it is recommended that hikers avoid this trail due to negative interactions with adjacent land owners.
+Cooper Creek Trail has been officially closed by the Park Service, and removed from the list of trails for the 900-miler club.
+It is recommended that hikers avoid this trail due to negative interactions with adjacent land owners.

 The following trails have had footlogs washed out, and in times of high water, the crossings might be very difficult and/or dangerous:

 Boogerman/Caldwell Fork Trails – there is no plan at present to replace these bridges